rechsby/FRC-Programming-Guide/readme.md

 Key:
 * ❌: Not started.
 * 🚧: Developing.
-* ✔️: Done but missing QOL features, practice problems, resources, etc.
+* ✔️: Done but missing QOL improvements, practice problems, resources, etc.
 * 🎉: Complete, may have minor spelling issues but is finished content-wise.

 ---